How to Add your Email Domain for Outbound Email-to-Fax

 How to add your email domain for outbound email-to-fax

-Sign into your etherFAX account at https://clients.connect.etherfax.net.
+1. Sign into the etherFAX Client portal at https://clients.connect.etherfax.net.

-Under Endpoints select Email Domains.
+2. Under Endpoints, select Email Domains.

-Within Email Domain, enter the domain of your email address.
-For example, if an email in this domain is someone@example.com then you would enter example.com, verbatim.
+For example, if an email in this domain is someone@example.com, then you would enter example.com, verbatim.
 There is no need to include the @ symbol.

-Enter your preference of a Description along with a Caller ID.
 The Caller ID and Local ID will be used across all email-to-fax submissions relating to this domain as this is a global setting.

-When inputting a Validation Email Address, it will have to be a legitimate address at the same Email Domain.
-In our case, this is where we would use someone@example.com.
+1. When inputting a Validation Email Address, it will have to be a legitimate address at the same Email Domain.

-If you wish to be notified about your outbound fax status when complete, toggle Return Receipt on.
-If all looks well, click Save.
-Below is an example of what our entry looks like:
+1. If you wish to be notified about your outbound fax status when complete, toggle Return Receipt on.

-An email is then sent out to the Validation Email Address.
 This recipient will have to reply to that email in order to validate that domain.
-If SPF/DKIM are established, your domain will now become validated.

 You have now successfully established your email domain with etherFAX!